stashed/docs/docs/guides/latest/troubleshooting/how-to-troubleshooot/index.md

 kubectl logs -n <namespace> <backup pod name> --all-containers
 ```

 Inspect the log carefully.
-You should notice the respective error that lead to backup failure.
+You should notice the respective error that leads to backup failure.

 ## Troubleshoot Restore Issues